wicked-rainman/DAPL/docs/DNS_HISTORY_maintenance.md

                 $DNS_TEMP - Used for sorting records and other functions
                 $DNS_INODES - Where the DNS data structure will be held.

+            Make sure that these new BASH variables are reflected by the values in the scripts gdnsd and grdnsd.

 When these updates have been completed, script dnsreg_update can be run against the input just processed by dns_auth_update or rdns_update.
 This script creates 100Mb chunks of unordered data that can be used by the dnsgrep utility.
 Again, related BASH script variables will need to be modified.